Frostyman758/mgsvmoddingwiki.github.io/wiki/Decrypting_Ground_zeroes.md

 Head to the github page for steamless, a drm removal tool (note this does not allow for piracy, just the decryption of the exe) and download the latest version. for ease of guide, I have linked it here(https://github.com/atom0s/Steamless)

 I will use the the gui version, 'steamless.exe' since I think it's the easiest way to demonstrate what to do.
-Once you launch the exe, point the file path to your GZ instal directory, then please select the following options to ensure you receive a functioning exe.
+Once you launch the exe, point the file path to your GZ install directory, then please select the following options to ensure you receive a functioning exe.
 * Keep Bind Section
 *  Don't Realign Sections
 *  Zero DOS Stub Data